Non-NHS Services and Requests for Information

 Some services available are not covered under our contract with the NHS.
 This means that these services need to be paid for.
-The full list of our fees can be found here:
+Please see here for examples of administrative work we can and can't provide: Administrative Work Letters Forms GP Written Statements

-The practice aims to complete all requests within 30 days of receipt although some delays may occur.
+The practice aims to complete all requests within 30 days of receipt.
+You will be kept informed of any delays.

 For some services we may require payment in advance.
 We will however make you aware of this before any work is undertaken.